phamcongthuy/challenge/faqs.markdown

 <details class="faq" markdown="1">

 <summary markdown="1">
-## Why did you start the My LA2050 Activation Challenge?
+## Why did you start the My LA2050 Grants Challenge?
 </summary>

-The My LA2050 Activation Challenge represents a pivot from the past four My LA2050 grants challenges.
+The My LA2050 Grants Challenge represents a pivot from the past four My LA2050 grants challenges.
 This challenge is focused on building, organizing, and supporting a united LA2050 community to take action and produce the LA we all dream of.

 We’ve been inspired by the sparks of activism we’ve seen, but by traditional measures, LA has lacked civic engagement on a local level.
 We’re hoping that this activation challenge can help address barriers to civic engagement and create mechanisms to direct energy into local change.